How do Quadratic Regularizers Prevent Catastrophic Forgetting: The Role of Interpolation: Addressing Limitations in Quadratic Regularization

-Under this definition, $R_{j}^{(k)}$ ranges from $0$ to $1$ for all parameters, ensuring stable training.
+Here, the definition of importance of a parameter can be borrowed from any popular quadratic regularizer.
+Note that under this formulation, $R_{j}^{(k)}$ necessarily ranges from $0$ to $1$ for all parameters, hence satisfying condition (a) and ensuring stable training.
 If $R_{j}^{(k)}$ is large (closer to 1), then the $k^{\text{th}}$ parameter is relatively more important for preserving performance on previous tasks than for the current task.
 In this case, the parameter's \emph{previous} value is weighted more heavily to prevent its change.
 If $R_{j}^{(k)}$ is small (closer to 0), then the $k^{\text{th}}$ parameter is relatively less important for previous tasks.
 In this case, the parameter's \emph{current} value is weighted more heavily, allowing the parameter to adapt to a new task.
-Finally, we note that even if a parameter's absolute importance is low, its relative importance can be high if it is unimportant to previous tasks. \emph{Thus, this definition for $R_{j}$ allows EMR to avoid problems related to biased importance scores in quadratic regularizers.}
+Finally, we note that even if a parameter's absolute importance is low, its relative importance can be high if it is unimportant to previous tasks. \emph{Thus, using this definition for $R_{j}$, we can also avoid problems related to assignment of lower importance scores to deeper layers.}